-A student may earn a second master's degree from Anderson University.
-A student enrolling for a second master's degree may make a request to apply credit hours from their first master's degree.
-The director or dean for the second degree program will determine if credits from the first master's degree are relevant and applicable for the second master's degree.
-In general, no more than 25% of the required credits for a graduate degree may be applied toward the second master's degree.
+A student holding a master's degree from Anderson University and enrolling for a second master's degree may make a request to apply credit hours from their first master's degree.
+The director or dean for the second degree program will determine whether credits from the first master's degree are relevant and applicable for the second master's degree.
+In general, no more than 25% of the required credits may be applied toward the second master's degree.